-Mahesh Dissanayake presenting his poster at the NSIRC Annual Conference 2016
+Mahesh Dissanayake presenting at 2017 NSIRC Annual Conference

 Fixed to the seabed, the mooring systems of floating platforms regularly endure high tidal waves, storms and other tough environmental factors, meaning it is critical that the integrity of the mooring chain is properly assessed and understood.